 - Freebase: a white powder that is more pure with less impurity than cocaine hydrochloride.

 - Crack: crystals ranging in color from white or cream to transparent with a pink or yellow hue, it may contain impurities.

 Fentanyl is a depressant drug, which means it slows down the messages traveling between the brain and body.
 It belongs to a group of drugs known as opioids.
-It is prescribed for the for chronic, severe pain as a result of cancer, nerve damage, back injury, major trauma or other causes.
+It prescribed for the for chronic, severe pain as a result of cancer, nerve damage, back injury, major trauma or other causes.

 In Australia, fentanyl is a schedule 8 drug.
 It is about 80 to 100 times stronger than morphine.
 Fentanyl is available in many forms.
-Pharmaceutical fentanyl is used for managing acute or chronic pain.
-Illicit fentanyl can be manufactured for use in the illegal drug market.
+Pharmaceutical fentanyl used for managing acute or chronic pain.
+Illicit fentanyl can manufactured for use in the illegal drug market.